Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ## Working with freeform text

-User provided text could be considered as a relatively strong pseudorandom numbger generator...
+User provided text could be considered as a relatively strong pseudorandom number generator...

 ```sql
 SELECT freetextColumn, ...